-For the Child and Family Development track toward the minor in Human Services and Consumer Sciences, the following courses, totaling 21 semester credit hours, are required with the grade restrictions referenced above: CFDEV 233 (3 credits); CFDEV 234 (3 credits); CFDEV 235 (3 credits); CFDEV 333 (3 credits); CFDEV 432 (3 credits), and six (6) additional CFDEV elective credits at the 300-level or 400-level.
+For the Child and Family Development track toward the minor in Human Services and Consumer Sciences, the following courses, totaling 21 semester credit hours, are required with the grade restrictions referenced above: CFDV 233 (3 credits); CFDV 234 (3 credits); CFDV 235 (3 credits); CFDV 333 (3 credits), CFDV 432 (3 credits), and six (6) additional CFDV elective credits at the 300-level or 400-level.

-For the Comprehensive Human Services-Family and Consumer Sciences track toward the minor in Human Services and Consumer Sciences, the following courses, totaling 21 semester credit hours, are required with the grade restrictions referenced above: CFDEV 233 (3 credits), CT 130 (3 credits), FN 233 (3 credits), HSCS 233 (3 credits), HSCS 436 (3 credits), and six (6) additional HSCS, CFDEV, CT, or FN elective credits at the 300-level or 400-level.
+For the Comprehensive Human Services/Family and Consumer Sciences track toward the minor in Human Services and Consumer Sciences, the following courses, totaling 21 semester credit hours, are required with the grade restrictions referenced above: CFDV 233 (3 credits), CT 130 (3 credits), FN 233 (3 credits), HSCS 233 (3 credits), HSCS 436 (3 credits), and six (6) additional HSCS, CFDV, CT, or IN elective credits at the 300-level or 400-level.

-For the Foods and Nutrition track toward the minor in Human Services and Consumer Sciences, the following courses, totaling 21 semester credit hours, are required with the grade restrictions referenced above: FN 233 (3 credits), FN 253 (3 credits), FN 337 (3 credits), and twelve (12) additional FN elective credits at the 300-level or 400-level.
+For the Foods and Nutrition track toward the minor in Human Services and Consumer Sciences, the following courses, totaling 21 semester credit hours, are required with the grade restrictions referenced above: FN 233 (3 credits), FN 253 (3 credits), FN 253L (2 credits), FN 337 (3 credits), and twelve (12) additional FN elective credits at the 300-level or 400-level.

-In summary, students must gain admission to the University; must satisfy ASSET requirements; and must petition the Department for major or minor status upon completion of ASSET requirements.
+In summary, students must gain admission to the University; must satisfy TASP requirements; and must petition the Department for major or minor status upon completion of TASP requirements.
 Each student admitted is assigned an official advisor, and an exit examination is required of graduating seniors.
 The Department Office should be contacted at (713)-313-7230 for further details.